-Giakoumakis thriving at Celtic after AEK 'curse'
+How Celtic's Giakoumakis is thriving after 'curse'

-Celtic v Rangers: Late bloomer Giakoumakis now flourishing for Postecoglou's side
+Celtic v Rangers: Late bloomer Giorgos Giakoumakis now flourishing after 'curse'

 Last updated on .From the section Celtic